rcook/isopy/docs/commands/init.md

 _Installs configured project packages into environment_

-Adds packages defined in `.isopy.yaml` into the environment associated with the current directory.
+Adds packages defined in the current project directory's `.isopy.yaml` file into the project's environment.